 1. Trezor hardware wallet

 The first tool I want to mention is the Trezor hardware wallet.
 Using this device gives a very familiar feeling and can be best used as a USB drive.
-Moreover, it operates as secure cold storage and is very easy to use.
+Moreover, it operates as a secure cold storage and is very easy to use.
 You can easily transfer bitcoins to the device using the Trezor interface, which is accessible from macOS, Linux, Windows, and Android.
 Just in a glimpse, the Trezor interface will list all your coins(Bitcoin and Altcoins) and recent crypto transactions.

 Trezor uses a 12 to 24-word seed or Bitcoin recovery phrase for protection and recovery.
 Also, you get a user-defined PIN to give access.
 Besides, you can add an encrypted passphrase to your wallet for an added layer of security, but this is optional.